besi/stepomatic/Readme.md

 - Special thanks to Valentyna M. for designing the pcb artwork.
 - The free font [Dexotick](https://www.behance.net/dhanstudio) was used for the pcb artwork.
 - [JLC2KiCadLib](https://pypi.org/project/JLC2KiCadLib) was used for downloading the footprints for the LCSC footprints

+## Known issues

+The Neopixel on Pin 16 does not work since that Pin has some limitations and neither supports PWM or I2C.